SooryaGeorge7/Paint-In-Cafe/README.md

 ---

-## User Experience(UX)
 ### Brief
 Paint-In Cafe is a Cafe based in Dublin, Ireland.
-Visitors of the cafe are provided with the necessory stationaries to paint with watercolors while having the option to order from our food menu as well.It is the place to go to when you want to do a creative activity to do with any number of people.This website is created for any users/ first time visitors to understand the cafe's concept, get contact details, find location of the cafe or send in an inquiry to the "paint-in cafe's " staff inorder to accomodate their specific needs.
+Visitors of the cafe are provided with the necessory equipment to paint with watercolors while having the option to order from our food menu as well.It is the place to go to when you want to do a creative activity to do with any number of people.This website is created for any users/ first time visitors to understand the cafe's concept, get contact details, find location of the cafe or send in an inquiry to the "paint-in cafe's " staff inorder to accomodate their specific needs.

+## User Experience(UX)

 ### Key information
 * The cost involved (Cafe and experience).